thomcchester/api-docs/source/includes/_subscribers.md

 ## Fetch a subscriber

-> To create or update a subscriber:
+> To fetch a subscriber:

 ```shell
 curl -X POST "https://api.getdrip.com/v2/YOUR_ACCOUNT_ID/subscribers/ID_OR_EMAIL" \